 \section{Acknowledgments}

+We thank the reviewers for suggesting additional experiments and for encouraging us to consider objectives beyond $\mathbb{P}(\tau<N)$.
 This work is supported by the National Science Foundation grants CCF-2046816, CCF-2403075, CCF-2212426, the Office of Naval Research grant N000142412289, a gift from Open Philanthropy, and an Adobe Data Science Research Award.
 The computational aspects of the research are generously supported by computational resources provided by the Amazon Research Award on Foundation Model Development.